 STEAM & Service Fair

-The STEAM & Service Fair is an exciting opportunity for students in all grades to put their experimental methodologies to the test.
+The STEAM & Service Fair is an exciting opportunity for students in all grades to put their experimental methodologies to the test and explore the incredible creativity our community has to offer.

 Clubs and Activities